sparkfish/glyphcast/README.md

-# SVG to PNG Service
+# SVG to PDF Service

 This is a small service that converts SVG payloads into PDF bytes.
 The server response to a valid payload is the raw binary PDF.
 If you save the response to a file, it should load in a PDF viewer with no additional processing.
 Clients can determine success or failure by the HTTP status code returned.